daattali/beautiful-jekyll/_posts/2020-03-02-Destiny-2-Weapon-Comparison.md

 In this sense, Destiny 2 is somewhat of an o ddball when it comes to player vs. player (PvP) content.
 This is mostly due to the nature of the game itself; Destiny 2 is a first-person shooter, as well as a massively multiplayer online action role playing game.
 In short, this means that, rather than having a small, fixed list of weapons for players to choose from and customize, players are instead rewarded with randomly generated weapons and armor as they play, based on what activites they're doing.
 In addition to that, there are about five-hundred unique weapons in the game, each with their own stats, perks, special abilities, and drawbacks, and so the question inevitably arises:

-## What are the best weapons in Destiny 2 for PvP?
+## What are the most popular weapons in Destiny 2 for PvP?

 ![List of top ten most used weapons in Destiny 2 Crucible](https://raw.githubusercontent.com/Lilchoto3/lilchoto3.github.io/master/img/brave_2020-03-04_08-21-06.png)
 ###### Data pulled on March 1st from https://destinytracker.com/destiny-2/db/insights